Global Business Cycle Indicators

 Please download related PDFs on the upper right corner of this page.

-The Conference Board Leading Economic Index® (LEI) for Japan increased 1.2 percent, and The Conference Board Coincident Economic Index® (CEI) increased 0.2 percent in September.
+The Conference Board Leading Economic Index®(LEI) for Japan decreased 0.7 percent and The Conference Board Coincident Economic Index® (CEI) increased 0.3 percent in January.

-- The Conference Board LEI for Japan rose substantially in September.
-New orders for machinery and construction, stock prices and dwelling units started made the largest positive contributions to the index this month.
-With September’s increase, the leading economic index has risen by 4.3 percent (about an 8.7 percent annual rate) from March to September 2013, slightly higher than the growth of 3.9 percent (about a 7.9 percent annual rate) in the previous six months.
-Moreover, the strengths among the leading indicators continued to be very widespread.
+- The Conference Board LEI for Japan fell for the second consecutive month in January.
+New orders for machinery and construction, stock prices and dwelling units started made large negative contributions to the index.
+As a result, the leading economic index’s six-month change was at 1.6 percent growth (about a 3.3 percent annual rate) from July 2013 to January 2014, a sharp decline from the improvement of 5.7 percent (about an 11.7 percent annual rate) in the previous six months.
+However, the strengths among the leading indicators continued to be very widespread.

 LEADING INDICATORS.
-Nine of the ten components that make up The Conference Board LEI for Japan increased in September.
-The positive contributors to the index – in order from the largest positive contributor to the smallest – include the new orders for machinery and construction component*, stock prices, dwelling units started, the six-month growth rate of labor productivity*, (inverted) business failures, the Tankan business conditions survey, the interest rate spread, real money supply, and real operating profits*.
-The index of overtime worked remained unchanged in September.
+Five of the ten components that make up The Conference Board LEI for Japan increased in January.
+The positive contributors to the index – in order from the largest positive contributor to the smallest – include the index of overtime worked, real money supply, the Tankan business conditions survey, the interest rate spread, and real operating profits*.
+The negative contributors – in order from the largest negative contributor to the smallest – include the new orders for machinery and construction component*, stock prices, dwelling units started, the six month growth rate of labor productivity, and (inverted) business failures.

-With the increase of 1.2 percent in September, The Conference Board LEI for Japan now stands at 100.1 (2004=100).
-Based on revised data, this index decreased 0.1 percent in August and increased 0.3 percent in July.
-During the six-month span through September, the index increased 4.3 percent, and all ten components advanced (diffusion index, six-month span equals 100.0 percent).
+With the decrease of 0.7 percent in January, The Conference Board LEI for Japan now stands at 100.4 (2004=100).
+Based on revised data, this index decreased 0.2 percent in December and increased 0.5 percent in November.
+During the six-month span through January, the index increased 1.6 percent, and nine of the ten components advanced (diffusion index, six-month span equals 90.0 percent).

-With the increase of 0.2 percent in September, The Conference Board CEI for Japan now stands at 96.8 (2004=100).
-Based on revised data, this index decreased 0.1 percent in August and increased 0.1 percent in July.
-During the six-month span through September, the index remained the same, and three of the four components advanced (diffusion index, six-month span equals 75.0 percent).
+With the increase of 0.3 percent in January, The Conference Board CEI for Japan now stands at 97.1 (2004=100).
+Based on revised data, this index increased 0.1 percent in December and in November.
+During the six-month span through January, the index increased 0.9 percent, and three of the four components advanced (diffusion index, six-month span equals 75.0 percent).

-* The series in The Conference Board LEI that are based on our estimates are real operating profits, the six month growth rate of labor productivity and new orders for machinery.
+* The series in The Conference Board LEI that are based on our estimates are the six month growth rate of labor productivity, real operating profits and new orders for machinery.
 The series in The Conference Board CEI that is based on our estimates is real manufacturing sales.

 Professional Contacts at The Conference Board: